RobertFischer/json-parser/README.md

 }
 ```

-Also available on the `JSONParser` type:
+Also available on the `JSONParser` class:

 * `InputStream` and `Reader` constructors - For your consuming convenience
 * `parseObject()` - Parses a JSON object into a `LinkedHashMap`